Jiggly-Balls/game-state/docs/source/guide/getting_started.rst

     BLUE = (0, 255, 0)
     GREEN = (0, 0, 255)

-Before creating our states, we need to first create our base state that defines a core structure that all our actual state inherits from.
+Before creating our states, we need to first make a base state that defines the core structure which all our actual states inherits from.

 .. admonition:: Defining our base state
   :class: seealso